CBT for Panic Attacks

 Your therapist will help you replace negative thought patterns with more balanced ones that are less likely to trigger panic attacks.

 CBT is believed to be one of the most effective psychological treatments for panic attacks.
 Although no single treatment works for everybody, its high success rate makes it a great starting point for most individuals.
-The National Institute for Health and Care Excellence (NICE) suggests between 7 and 14 hours of CBT over a period of four months on average, but your therapist can suggest a timescale that is appropriate for the severity of your problem.
+The National Institute for Health and Care Excellence (NICE) suggests between 7 and 14 hours of CBT for panic attacks over a period of four months on average, but your therapist can suggest a timescale that is appropriate for the severity of your problem.

 The next time a panic attack sets in, try to remind yourself that you are not in danger and that the sensation will pass.
 We’ve put together 10 Tips for Managing Panic Attacks – keep it handy so you can be prepared the next time you feel panicked.